joseph-a-levine/authoring/_older/october_2024.md

 {% newthought "I came across the phrase" %} "balls to the wall" in one of Admiral Cloudberg's recent articles, and the [etymology](https://en.wiktionary.org/wiki/balls_to_the_wall
 ) was not what I was expecting.
 Also, unrelated to to the etymology [balls out](https://en.wiktionary.org/wiki/balls-out).

-{% newthought "Tulsa, and especially its Jews" %}, is doing [crazy things](https://trevorklee.substack.com/p/something-interesting-is-happening) to attract migrants.
+{% newthought "Tulsa, and especially its Jews," %} is doing [crazy things](https://trevorklee.substack.com/p/something-interesting-is-happening) to attract migrants.
 No one worry; I have no desire to move to Oklahoma.
 But the fundamental message of “Move to Tulsa and you are guaranteed a job, a nice house, a fun social life, and assistance fulfilling whichever dreams you have” is attractive.